unconnected-dev/git/_udemy/git_github_bootcamp/readme.txt

 Amending Commits
 Use git commit --amend to modify the last commit.
 This lets you update the commit message or include additional changes without creating a new commit.

+Branches
+Branches allow multiple versions of a project to exist simultaneously.
+They help in developing new features or fixing bugs without affecting the main code.

+The Master Branch
+In git, we are always working on a branch.
+The default branch name is master.

+It does not do anything special, it is just like any other branch.

+HEAD
+The pointer to the current commit in the active branch.
+It moves with each new commit, always representing the latest snapshot of the branch.